charliemic/electric-sheep/docs/development/workflow/SCOPE_CREEP_DETECTION.md

 - Messier git history
 - Increased risk of errors

-**Solution**: Detect scope creep automatically and suggest starting a new agent session when appropriate.
+**Solution**: Detect scope creep automatically and suggest starting a new Cursor chat session when appropriate.

 ## Scope Creep Indicators